AndreRudolph/impulsephp-doc/docs/server/component_validation.md

 All components extending the InputComponent have a default implementation of state handling and visualization.
 With default value the input element of the component is extended with a css class and the message appears on bottom of it.
 By changing the type to "tooltip", the message will instead appear as a tooltip.

 <h4><a id="component-state">Validation</a></h4>

+With the Impulse PHP Framework you basically have two approaches for validation:

+- Manual validations
+- Usage of the validation API